casact/chainladder-python/docs/library/governance.md

 ### Creating a Development Environment

-Please review our guide on how to set up your development environment and recommended workflows.
+Please review our [guide](contributing.md) on how to set up your development environment and recommended workflows.

-> **STUB:** Put existing guide here
->
-> **TODO:** Check against <https://pandas.pydata.org/docs/development/contributing_environment.html> to see if we are missing any details.

 ### AI Usage Policy